Ngā kaiako

 The SWRB compiles a report at the end of each academic year that provides information on student numbers and demographics, as well as field education activities.
 You can find copies of recent reports below.

-2021 Annual Education Providers Report
+2022 Annual Social Work Education Report

 You can find previous Annual education reports on our publications page.